Becoming a storm chaser is a later step on the agenda of storm chasing. First, we need to get familiarized with what storm chasing actually is.

 It’s a two-hour show, so anyone can watch this at home and be a storm spotter.

-Storm spotting is about the monitoring and reporting of the severe weather condition that happens to be in your area rather than chasing already active storms.
+Storm spotting is about the monitoring and reporting of the severe weather conditions that happen to be in your area rather than chasing already active storms.

 You can also volunteer with SKYWARM and travel with them for thousands of kilometers gaining you tons of experience.